The Elite Edit: Updates & Happenings at Elite Design Assistants

 What is Dopamine Decor?

-Dopamine Decor takes its name from dopamine, the feel-good neurotransmitter that’s associated with pleasure and reward.
+Dopamine decor takes its name from dopamine, the feel-good neurotransmitter that’s associated with pleasure and reward.
 The idea is to design spaces that trigger these positive feelings.
 It stands for personal expression, happiness, and generally making you feel amazing in the space.
 And it also carries a connotation of vibrancy and awakeness, so naturally, there are brighter colors, bolder patterns, and unexpected touches.

 Why is it Trending?

 As it goes with trends, they only last so long before shifting (even if they do end up coming back).
-And after several years of channeling serenity and elegance through neutral minimalism, people are craving comfort in special spaces that reflect their personalities and passions.
+After several years of channeling serenity and elegance through neutral minimalism, people are craving comfort in special spaces that reflect their personalities and passions.
 One might also speculate that this trend is influenced by a broader societal trend towards incorporating dopamine-inducing and stimulating elements into our lives.
 In any case, more and more clients are pointing to bold, fun accents to brighten up their dwellings.

 How to Design With Dopamine Decor